David Martínez (baseball): Houston Astros (second stint)

 On April 5, 2017, Martínez signed a minor league contract with the Houston Astros organization.
 In 25 games (23 starts) for the Triple–A Fresno Grizzlies, Martínez recorded a 7–12 record and 4.69 ERA with 101 strikeouts in 136 1/3 innings pitched.
 He elected free agency following the season on November 6.

 Uni-President Lions

 On February 7, 2018, Martínez signed with the Uni-President Lions of the Chinese Professional Baseball League.
 In 17 games (16 starts) for the Lions, he struggled to a 4–6 record and 7.73 ERA with 53 strikeouts across 75 2/3 innings of work.
 Martínez was released by the team on August 16.

 Staten Island FerryHawks

 On May 18, 2022, Martínez signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 In five starts for Staten Island, he logged a 2–2 record and 6.11 ERA with 23 strikeouts in 28 innings of work.
 Martínez became a free agent following the season.

+Caciques de Distrito

+In May 2025, Martínez signed with the Caciques de Distrito of the Venezuelan Major League.